Freudian Trio / Western Animation

 , The Gaang before they picked up Toph:

-- Superego: Sokka — Bossy, Deadpan Snarker, rigid , enjoys planning, try turn into the leader of the group noting the obvious clumsiness of Aang.
+- Superego: Sokka — Bossy, Deadpan Snarker, rigid , enjoys planning, tries to declare himself leader of the group while pointing out the obvious clumsiness of Aang.

 - Id: Aang — Avatar or not, he is to all the effects a hyperactive, playful and mischievous kid and acts more by emotion than logic and is an All-Loving Hero to boot.
 In the start, also was a bit of a Cloud Cuckoolander.